Talal Chaudhry: Political career

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi as Minister of State for Interior.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Chaudhry ceased to hold the office as Minister of State for Interior.

 In March 2018, the Supreme Court of Pakistan indicted Chaudhry for committing contempt of court.
 Chuadhry rejected the contempt allegations.
 In August 2018, the Supreme Court found Chaudhry guilty of contempt of court and disqualified him from holding public office and from contesting elections for five years.
 This judgment was believed to be a result of political victimisation the judgment later increased Tallal Chaudry’s popularity because the public was convinced that it was a result of him being loyal to his leadership and party.
 The three-judge bench also slapped him a fine of Rs 100,000.
 In September 2018, he challenged the verdict of the Supreme Court.

-In 2018 Pakistani general election Talal lost his seat NA-102 securing 97869 votes against Pakistan Tehreek-e-Insaf candidate Malik Nawab Sher Waseer.
+In the 2018 Pakistani general election Talal lost his seat NA-102 securing 97869 votes against Pakistan Tehreek-e-Insaf candidate Malik Nawab Sher Waseer.

-Tallal chaudry is energetic and out-put-driven experienced politician having diverse academic background in law, business administration and strategic management coupled with extensive experience in analyzing and appraising different projects.

-2020 physical assault incident

-In September 2020, Chaudhry sustained serious injuries after he was physically assaulted by unidentified individuals outside the house of Ayesha Rajab Ali.
-Shahbaz Gill claimed Chaudhry was harassing Ayesha Rajab Ali which led the latter's family to attack the former.
-According to media reports, there was an affair between Chaudhry and Ayesha Rajab Ali.
+In 2024 he decided not to run in the 2024 general election after not being awarded a ticket by PML-N. In the 2024 Pakistani Senate Election, he was elected Senator from a PML-N ticket, from Punjab Province.

+In 2025, he was appointed as Minister of State for Interior and Narcotics, he was loyalist of Nawaz Sharif thats why he appointed as State Minister.